 1. Map your messaging and create your campaign calendar.

-Will your goals be more achieved in a particular season, month, or celebration?
+Will your goals be better achieved during a particular season, month, or celebration?
 Launching your campaign in a specific timeline using relevant hashtags will help you gain engagements and views.

 Visualize the cycle of your campaign by creating your calendar ahead of time.
 The calendar should reflect the target dates, the media channels you will use, the requirements for your campaign and influencers, and the expected result(s).
 In doing so, you can track and assess if you are achieving (and exceeding) the results you want.
 Prepare your calendar a month or two ahead so you can forecast any possible challenges and modify strategies as needed.

-2. Do your Research and SEO-ize your campaign.
+2. Do your research and optimize your campaign.

 Now that you have a clear picture of how and what you want from your campaign, start your research.
 Research typically includes looking into current marketing trends, other brand’s campaigns, determining your niche, understanding which platform is fit for you, and—most importantly—knowing how much it will cost for the campaign that you intend to run.